CmeciuClaudiu/cookBookAPI/README.md

     -GET recipe: Gets all ingredients, pictures, instructions and details for a specific recipe (by ID). (everyone allowed)

     -POST recipe: Posts a new recipe in the DB. (in order to do that you would need administrator permissions)

+  CHAT (Live chat using SignalR):

+    -POST : Add user messages from live chat into database

+    -GET : Get all message history for the last 48 hours